Transancistrus santarosensis

-Transancistrus santarosensis is a species of catfish in the family Loricariidae.
-It is a freshwater fish native to South America, where it occurs in the basin of the Santa Rosa River, which is part of the Gulf of Guayaquil drainage in Ecuador.
-The species reaches 7.7 cm (3 inches) SL.
+Transancistrus santarosensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Ecuador where it occurs in the basin of the Santa Rosa River, which is part of the Gulf of Guayaquil drainage.
+This species reaches a standard length of 7.7 cm.